• Skip to primary navigation

 Don’t want to waste the seeds?
 Check out this tutorial from The View from Great Island on how to roast squash seeds!

-Can I Use Pre-Cut Butternut Squash?
+Can I Use Pre-Cut Butternut Squash in This Soup?

 Yes, you can!
 Look for it with the refrigerated produce.